deis/workflow/src/applications/managing-app-processes.md

 ```

 If you have multiple process types for your application you may scale the process count for each type separately.
 For
-example, this allows you to manage web process indepenetly from background workers.
+example, this allows you to manage web process independently from background workers.
 For more information on process
 types see our documentation for [Managing App Processes](managing-app-processes.md).

 In this example, we are scaling the process type `web` to 5 but leaving the process type `background` with one worker.